JYU-IBA/potku/README.md

 submodules, please see the instructions below if you want to run the development version.

-Ready to run binary packages are available are available on the [official website](https://www.jyu.fi/science/en/physics/research/infrastructures/accelerator-laboratory/pelletron/potku/).
+Ready to run binary packages are available on the releases page of this repository.
+Additionally older binary packages are available on the
+[official website](https://www.jyu.fi/science/en/physics/research/infrastructures/accelerator-laboratory/pelletron/potku/).

     Copyright (C) 2013-2021 Potku developers